-All nominations must be transmitted to the Office of Human Resources Management by the response date of April 29, 2022.
-In an effort to ensure the integrity of the Honor Awards nomination, review, and approval process, we will activate and deactivate HANS on the specific dates listed below:
+All nominations must be transmitted to the Office of Human Resources Management by the response date of May 31, 2024.
+In an effort to ensure the integrity of the Honor Awards nomination, review, and approval process, we will deactivate HANS on June 1, 2024.